TheJelmega/prog-lang/design/README.md

 Inline modules are declared directly within another module and allows manual nesting within the file.

 Inline modules are allowed to declare any file modules within them, but the path is interpreted differently, see below for more info.
-An inline module can also have a single segment path defined to name the sub-folder they would map to if they would have been file modules.
+An inline module also have a single segment path defined to name the sub-folder they would map to if they would have been file modules.

 When using a nested module in a file:
 ```